apache/iotdb/docs/SystemDesign/2-QueryEngine/4-ResultSetConstruction.md

 Then calculating `columnordinalmap`, judge whether to print a timestamp first.
 If so, record the timestamp as the first column.

 Then traverse the column name list in the header and then check whether `columnnameindex` is initialized.
 This field comes from `pathtoindex` calculated during deduplication, which records the location of each timeseries path in the query.
 If it is initialized, record the position + 2 as its position in the result set.
-If not, record the positions in order.
+If not, record the positions in traversal order, which is consistent with the query order in server side.

 The `columnOrdinalMap` in example is：